pstew88/EventTrackerProject/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-### functions
+### Functions

-# To sort by headers click once on the header you want to sort by, again for the inverse.
+- To sort by headers click once on the header you want to sort by, again for the inverse.

-# Click anywhere on the songs information to see a detailed list of the songs information
+- Click anywhere on the songs information to see a detailed list of the songs information

-# From there you can choose to edit the songs information and save it.
+- From there you can choose to edit the songs information and save it.

-# To delete a song simply click the X at the end of its row.
+- To delete a song simply click the X at the end of its row.

-# Songs are filtered by selecting the dropdown box and selecting the year it should sort to.
+- Songs are filtered by selecting the dropdown box and selecting the year it should sort to.

-# Finally to add a song just input its information and select add, an error will show if information was input improperly.
+- Finally to add a song just input its information and select add, an error will show if information was input improperly.

 ### Technologies Used